-There are two schools of thought in dealing with working with others.
+There are two schools of thought about working with others.
 One says if you want something done, do it yourself and work independently.
 Another proposes that teamwork is needed.
 As modern life grows more complex, the world requires interdependence.
-For everything to run smoothly cooperation is needed.
+For everything to run smoothly, cooperation is needed.

-When you speak of cooperation in this world, it is not enough to tell others to practice it; you must live it yourself if we want your words to be effective.
+When you speak of cooperation in this world, it is not enough to tell others to practice it; you must live it yourself if you want your words to be effective.

 Develop Respect for All

 When we clean our heart from any prejudice and ill will for others, then goodness can reside there.
-Then, kindness will enter our hearts when we keep it clear of any negative thoughts towards others.
+Kindness will enter our hearts.

 Next, we can be cooperative by making sure our words express appreciation and tolerance for all people.
 We need to watch our words lest we injure any heart.
 Do our words cause division, or do they bring people together?